uber/kraken/docs/lazy-pull-streaming-production-plan.md

    making it adaptive to backend/network conditions) is real future tuning work once real traffic exists, not a correction to make blind now.
-It is already a config knob (`scheduler.fetch_concurrency`), so operators are not stuck with 8 in the meantime.
+It is already a config knob (`scheduler.fetch_concurrency`), so operators are not stuck with 8 in the meantime. **Acceptance criterion for revisiting the default** (per critical-review): once Stack B's observability (item 2 above) ships, raise/adapt 8 only off a measured cold-origin benchmark — time-to-first-byte and backend saturation (error/throttle rate) at the default vs. a candidate value on the same corpus used in §11's e2e harness — not a guess; a config knob is not itself the acceptance bar.
 4. **Cold-range 202-retry vs. true synchronous streaming.** A11/B5 reuse the existing whole-blob 202-retry pattern (`Poll`, already real on master) for cold range reads rather than holding the HTTP connection open and